-Jordan’s most popular snorkeling spot is South Beach, located in the heart of the National Park.
+Jordan’s most popular snorkeling spot is South Beach, located in the heart of the Marine Park.
 This is where the coral reef bordering the coast is the widest.
-Its reef drop, easily accessible and pretty healthy, is great to explore.
+Its reef drop, easily accessible and still quite healthy, is a great place to explore.

-In the same area, a little further north, the Japanese Garden offers a similar profile, although the reef is narrower.
-The drop-off, plunging abruptly into the blue, is just as spectacular.
+In the same area, just a little further north, the Japanese Garden offers a similar profile, although the reef is narrower here.
+The small drop-off allows you to observe dozens of reef fish and invertebrates.

 Located a few hundred meters south of South Beach, Seven Sisters is home to the famous tank that was sunk in the bay, which has now become an artificial reef full of life.

-In the northern part of the Marine Park, two locations are particularly recommended: the public beach located in front of the Sun Hotel Aqaba (from which you can snorkel along the reef that extends to the north), as well as Yamaniya Beach.
+In the northern part of the Marine Park, two locations are recommended: First Bay , which is located in front of the Sun Hotel Aqaba and the Camel Dive Center.
+At First Bay you can snorkel along the reef that extends to the south.
+The second recommended location is Yamaniya Beach.

-If you are looking for a hotel with a house reef, the Berenice Beach Resort, 1km north of South Beach may be the best option.
+If you are looking for a hotel with a house reef, the Berenice Beach Resort, less than a mile north of South Beach may be the best option.

-In Tala Bay seaside resort, you’ll also find a few seaside resorts, including the Grand Swiss-Belresort, the Tala Bay Resort and the Movenpick Resort And Spa.
-There are no true coral reefs on this part of the coast, making the snorkeling just decent.
+In Tala Bay seaside resort, you’ll find a few seaside resorts, including the Grand Swiss-Belresort, the Tala Bay Resort and the Movenpick Resort And Spa.
+There are no coral reefs on this part of the coast, making the snorkeling just decent, but not very exciting.

 The waters of the Red Sea, protected from oceanic currents, are particularly calm and warm.
 These conditions have allowed the development of lush underwater life, dominated by soft corals, and marked by a high rate of endemism.

-With more than 200 species of corals (8% endemics), more than 1,000 species of fish (17% endemics), and 1,000 species of invertebrates, Jordanian waters offer a tireless spectacle.
+With more than 200 species of corals (8% endemics), more than 1,000 species of fish (17% endemics), and 1,000 species of invertebrates, Jordanian waters will amaze snorkelers with its variety of marine life.

 The climate, which is dry and hot in this part of Jordan near the Arabian desert, becomes sweltering from mid-June to mid-September when the temperatures can get up to 105°F (40°C).